Video: SUV Plows Through Woodfield Mall in Chicago Suburb

-Woodfield Mall in the northwest Chicago suburb of Schaumburg, Illinois, is on lockdown on Friday after a driver plowed his SUV into the building, according to reports.
+Woodfield Mall in the northwest Chicago suburb of Schaumburg, Illinois, is on lockdown on Friday after a driver plowed an SUV into the building, according to reports.

 CBS 2 states the circumstances that led to the lockdown are currently unknown.
 An unnamed Schaumburg police official told the local news outlet that no shots were fired during the ordeal.

-One Twitter user shared purported footage of the SUV driving erratically through the mall, saying “This is not happening right now!” and “what the fuck?!”
+@SchaumburgIL Police have reported that one vehicle has driven into one of the entrances at @WoodfieldMall.
+The subject is in custody.
+At this time, there is no evidence of an active shooter situation.
+Please avoid the area if possible. pic.twitter.com/bVLoV783Ra

 So this just happened at Woodfield.
 I’m safe.
 Jesus Christ pic.twitter.com/fOfhtPkWvr